Fall 2023 English Matters

 As colleagues are likely tired of listening to me say, one of my favorite words is articulation.
 It has a useful double meaning.
 In one sense, its verb form means to express.
 But at the same time, it also means to conjoin.
 This suggests that how something is expressed depends on how it is held together.
 As a genre scholar, I have long been interested in how genres are forms of articulation: conventional ways of holding together formal, rhetorical, and aesthetic… Read more

 With mixed emotions we announce the retirement of our esteemed colleague, Professor Emeritus Robert "Bob" Abrams, after an illustrious career spanning more than five decades with the University of Washington English Department.
 Professor Abrams will leave an indelible mark on both our department and the countless lives he has touched throughout his tenure.
-Through his passion for literature, dedication to students, and diverse, innovative scholarship, Bob Abrams has set a high standard that… Read more
+Through his passion for literature, dedication to students, and diverse, innovative scholarship, Bob Abrams has set a high standard… Read more

 Promotion, Retention, and New Leaders The English Department would like to extend special congratulations to Professor Stephanie Kerschbaum for her promotion to the rank of Full Professor.
 Congratulations Stephanie on this landmark career achievement.
 We are proud to announce that … Read more

 This fall English Matters has the pleasure of introducing you to four new reading recommenders, recruited from the ranks of our newest faculty.
 Freshly minted professors Chris Holstrom, Jonathan Issac, Jonathan Radocay, and Alex Ramos are here to say hello to you, the English Department’s greater community, via sharing some of their favorite books.
-English Matters thanks our new faculty for contributing to our readerly alumni’s winter shelves, and thanks our alumni for… Read more
+English Matters thanks our new faculty for contributing to our readerly alumni’s winter shelves, and thanks our alumni… Read more

 This fall the UW English Department welcomes six new faculty.
 We are delighted to introduce: Dr. Chris Holstrom (Assistant Teaching Professor in Technical and Professional Communication), Dr. Jonathan Isaac (Assistant Teaching Professor in the Program for Writing Across Campus), Dr. Linford Lamptey (Assistant Teaching Professor in Technical and Professional Communication, Dr. Calvin Pollak (Assistant Teaching Professor in Technical and Professional Communication), Dr. Jonathan Radocay (… Read more